mac799l/drone-swarm-simulation/README.md

 > Gazebo image [source](https://gazebosim.org/showcase)

 ### SITL
 Ardupilot's SITL is a tool that allows us to simulate the inner workings of the drone itself.
 Sensor data such as GPS location, various status and safety checks, battery level, and more are simulated.
-Additionally, SITL allows us to use real-world methods (e.g. [Mavlink messages](https://mavlink.io/en/)) to control the drone.
+Additionally, SITL allows us to use real-world methods (e.g. [Mavlink messages](https://mavlink.io/en/)) to control the drone using the simulated drone controller.

 ![sitl](https://github.com/user-attachments/assets/4887f7e6-70c2-4b34-8aac-bdccba13c87d)